 The identity generated considerable media attention and played an instrumental role in raising the profile of the 2016 festival which welcomed 30,000+ visitors.

-Awarded GOLD at Graphis Awards.
+Awarded GOLD at Graphis Awards, New York.

 As the identity focused on process we documented everything we created; initial ideas, sketches, unfinished artwork, Skype conversations, email transcripts and even screen records as the work was physically designed.